Xylon2/xylositemonitor/README.md

 To monitor all 10 of my websites like this means 64 checks.
-To get this many checks with UptimeRobot would require a Pro plan and it wouldn't allow me to test IPv4 vs 6.
+To get this many checks with UptimeRobot would require a Pro plan and it wouldn't allow me to explicitly test IPv4 vs IPv6.
 Rival service Pingdom can do IPv4 or 6 but this many checks would require an "Advanced" plan for £48 GBP per month!

 Dependencies are:
 - python3